 Greenfield is the first to admit these big changes he’s made didn’t happen overnight.
 Living more sustainably is a journey, and it takes a lot of time and effort to get there.

-, or someone who's got this beautiful garden—and they want [that life]," he says.
-"But what a lot of people don't think about is the backstory of what it took for that person to be there.
-And what it generally takes is a lot of work and dedication to get to that point."
+“I know a lot of people look at others—maybe it’s the zero-waste people who fit all their trash in a jar, or someone living this simple life in a tiny house, or someone who’s got this beautiful garden—and they want [that life],” he says.
+“But what a lot of people don’t think about is the backstory of what it took for that person to be there.
+And what it generally takes is a lot of work and dedication to get to that point.”

 Greenfield wants everyone to remember that we all have to start somewhere, and there’s no reason to stress yourself out trying to achieve a perfectly sustainably life.
 Because being perfectly sustainable isn’t possible for anyone.